Wolff Kostakowsky: International Hebrew Wedding Music (1916)

-Kostakowsky is mainly remembered today for his 1916 publication International Hebrew Wedding Music, a large collection of violin lead sheets published by his son Nathan.
+Kostakowsky is mainly remembered today for his 1916 publication International Hebrew Wedding Music, a large collection of violin lead sheets published by his Nat Kostakowsky.
 It is one of the only commercially-published large collections of klezmer tunes from its era; some others include European Jewish Wedding publisher by Herman S. Shapiro in 1902 and the Kammen International Dance Folio series published by the Kammen Brothers from the 1920s onwards.
 Among those handful of publications, the Kammen books were by far the most well-known and widely distributed.

 The klezmer researcher Walter Zev Feldman describes International Hebrew Wedding Music as the "earliest substantial American printed collection of klezmer music" with a particularly Romanian repertoire (notably Bulgars and Sirbas).
 He described its contents as such: "He divided the substance of his book between a klezmer dance repertoire (i.e., “Rumanian” hora, sirba, and bulgar), followed by hongas and a large group of freylekhs.
 The remainder of the book is comprised [sic] various non- Jewish dance forms, such as csardas, tarantella, polka, mazurka, “Russian” selections, and waltzes. [...]
 The book closes with several Zionist songs and assorted American wedding staples, such as the Lohengrin march."

 The book was not as widely circulated as the Kammen klezmer folios, but it was nonetheless still circulating in the 1970s at the beginning of the klezmer revival.
 A copy made its way into the hands of the musicians in The Klezmorim in 1977.
 Since then, melodies from the book have been performed by many other revival musicians, including Giora Feidman, Veretski Pass, Khevrisa, Yale Strom, and others.

 Out of print for most of the twentieth century, the book was finally republished in a new edition by Tara Publications in 2001, with editing and annotation by Joshua Horowitz.